 Cyber attacks are a leading cause of distress for many of us.
 In the tech-friendly environment, we live in today, there are thousands of attacks each day.
 If you’re lucky, your closest encounter with hacking might have been on smart home gadgets.
 But hacking, in the real world, is not as glamorous as the movies make it look.
 You don’t have to be a notorious or eccentric billionaire to find yourself in the crosshairs of a hacker.
 Cyber attacks are very real.
 They happen to real people every day.

 It is classified as any deliberate offensive action or exploitation of a computer system, security, or network.
 They use malicious code to alter your computer data, files or network properties.
 Attackers can essentially gain access to everything on your computer including emails, documents, pictures, banking information, and even passwords.

-5 of the Most Common Hacks You Need to Watch Out For
+Most Common Hacks You Need to Watch Out For

 There is always a purpose behind a cyber attack.
 The most common being monetary gain, but there are other reasons a hacker could infiltrate your system.
 Someone could hack you out of spite, or just to improve their skills.
 It is always advisable to protect yourself by updating your system’s security.
 Investing in a good anti-virus and anti-malware package is your best defense.

 Here are 5 of the most used forms of cyber attacks:

 Let’s discuss each in detail…